 8 California Rosé Wines to Drink This Weekend

-Labor Day is my last chance to pull out all the stops for summer: cross those last few items off my grilling bucket list, stock up on all the stone fruit I can, and as the wine buyer for Good Eggs, make my final pleas to drink some amazing California summer wines before they're gone.
+It’s time to pull out all the stops for for summer.
+That means crossing some items off my grilling bucket list, stocking up on all the stone fruit I can, and as the wine buyer for Good Eggs, drinking some amazing California summer wines before they're gone.

 If you're looking for beautifully crisp, refreshing fruit-forward rosés that are easy to drink (and easy on the wallet), turn to California.
 I taste every wine we sell in our Marketplace, and these are my eight favorites coming right out of our backyard here in Northern California from outstanding growers and winemakers.